tarampampam/video-dl-bot/README.md

 cookies, you may only be able to download a few videos before encountering errors.

 For more details on authentication and cookies, see the [yt-dlp FAQ](https://github.com/yt-dlp/yt-dlp/wiki/FAQ).

-## 👍 Usage

-Once your bot is running, simply send it a message containing a video link.
-The bot will:

-1. Extract the URL from your message (works with forwarded messages too)
-2. Show progress through message reactions
-3. Update its status to show what it's doing (e.g., "recording video")
-4. Either:

-- Send the video directly in chat (if under 50 MB)
-- Upload to `filebin.net` and provide a download link (if over 50 MB)

-No special commands are needed - just send the link!

 ## 👾 Support